Rewire reading using principles of neuroplasticity.

 Many children with reading difficulties start to resist reading out loud to their parents, and become easily distracted in reading times in school.

-What's Going On: Reading out loud is humiliating for children who feel they cannot read.
+What's Going On: Reading out loud is humiliating for struggling readers.
 They understand the pressure of parents and teachers, they see how easily their peers read, and so they feel frustration and shame that they cannot read.
-Hence they avoid the torture at all costs.
+They avoid the torture at all costs.

 What Gemm Can Do: This is one of the most common reading problems.
-Our primary goal is to make reading easy, more natural, so that young readers will become willing readers at the very least, so that they can put in reading practice required to acquire high level reading skills.
+Our primary goal is to make reading easy, more natural, so that young readers will become willing readers and put in the reading practice required to acquire high level reading skills.

 Extra reading support or tutoring is not helping

-Most struggling young readers receive extra support at school and/or at home after school.
-While the programs, therapies and/or teachers have good reputations for helping reading, it is also true that despite this added help, reading scores in North America have remained stubbornly flat.
+While many programs, therapies and/or teachers have good reputations for helping reading, it is also true that despite this added help, reading scores in North America have remained stubbornly flat.

 Elementary reading programs